hushidong/biblatex-gb7714-2015/README.md

 	- add an option `gbpunctin` to control the output of `//` before bookauthor for entrytypes like inbook/incollection/inproceedings. `gbpunctin=true` to output `//`, `gbpunctin=false` to output the bibstring for English is IN:, If want to eliminate it at all, please add a cmd `\DefineBibliographyStrings{english}{in={}}` in the preamble.
 This option is also for author year style.

         `\usepackage[backend=biber,style=gb7714-2015,gbpunctin=true]{biblatex}`

+	- add an option `gbcodegbk` to deal tex file encoded with GBK. if want to compile GBK file with pdflatex or latex，set `gbcodegbk=true` is needed. if compile with xelatex, it should be none or `gbcodegbk=false`.
+This option is also for author year style.

+        `\usepackage[backend=biber,style=gb7714-2015,gbcodegbk=false]{biblatex}`

+	- add an option `gbstrict` to control the output of some unnecessary filed for GB/T7714-2015.
+If want to output them as the standard styles, it should be `gbstrict=false`. defaulty the option is set with `true`.
+This option is also for author year style.

+        `\usepackage[backend=biber,style=gb7714-2015,gbstrict=true]{biblatex}`

 * for author year style